 (b) another time fixed by the Court.

 [Rule 51 inserted: Gazette 29 Jun 2018 p.
-2438.]
+2438; amended: SL 2022/74 r.
+11(3).]

 52. Taxing officer may refer question to judge if costs to be apportioned etc.

 Where taxation of costs is ordered and by the terms of the order or by the effect of the order, the costs are to be apportioned as between the parties, or a party is entitled to receive the costs applicable to any part of the action or matter, or where the costs of a counterclaim are concerned, then in case of any doubt or difficulty arising on taxation there shall be deemed to be reserved in every such order an authority to the taxing officer or any party to refer the question to a judge.